Get News & Updates Directly To Your Inbox

 Give the person who books your appointment the specific information from your health plan ID card.
 Make sure that the provider who will do the procedure is in-network.
 And ask if there are other providers who will be involved.
-Additional providers may perform related services like anesthesia.
+Additional providers may perform related services like anesthesia and blood tests.
 Make sure all of the providers involved are in your plan’s network.

 Ask what facility you’ll be using and if it is in your plan’s network.
 And there may be additional costs for related services, such as bowel prep medicines, pathology tests and facility fees.
 Ask if you will have any related services that will affect your cost.

 To make sure a provider or facility is in your plan’s network and estimate costs, use our Provider Finder® tool.
 Log in to Blue Access for MembersSM (BAMSM) and click on the Doctors and Hospitals tab to access Provider Finder.

 Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2022 Health Care Service Corporation.
 All Rights Reserved.